algorand/pyteal/docs/abi.rst

 :any:`abi.BaseType` is an abstract base class that all ABI type classes inherit from.
 This class defines a few methods common to all ABI types:

-* :any:`abi.BaseType.decode()` is used to decode and populate a type's value from an encoded byte string.
+* :any:`abi.BaseType.decode(...) <abi.BaseType.decode>` is used to decode and populate a type's value from an encoded byte string.
 * :any:`abi.BaseType.encode()` is used to encode a type's value into an encoded byte string.
 * :any:`abi.BaseType.type_spec()` is used to get an instance of :any:`abi.TypeSpec` that describes that type.